-For advanced annotation features, I recommend ScreenFlow which is a professional screen capturing software starting at 149$.
-A cheaper alternative being RecMaster costing 29.95$ for a lifetime fee.
+For advanced annotation features, I recommend ScreenFlow which is a professional screen-capturing software starting at 149$.
+A cheaper alternative is RecMaster costing 29.95$ for a lifetime fee.

 For a free option, I recommend Light shot a lightweight option which is available on the app store.
 This is a simplistic tool.
 Simply click the feather icon in the menu bar or Shift + Command ⌘ + 9 to activate Light shot and take a screenshot right away.
 You also have various annotation options like adding shapes, arrows, highlighting or saving your screenshots to the cloud.